-Our society is becoming more sedentary and disconnected from nature.
-In this program, you’ll develop the skills to work with people, engaging them in more active lifestyles and helping them to connect with and appreciate nature.
+The first of its kind in Queensland, this program teaches you the skills to work with people, engaging them in more active lifestyles and helping them to connect with and appreciate nature.
+This program gives you a broad, versatile education in health and physical education, outdoor environmental studies, and sports coaching.

 Students need to be aware of the physical components and location requirements of the program.
 If they have a disability, medical condition or any concerns that may affect their potential participation in some of the practical components of the program, they are invited to discuss their options with the program coordinator.